 Organizing and limiting enrollment periods to small windows of time help insurers optimize benefits for their members.
 They can negotiate the best possible prices for medications, supplies, services and care when they know how many people they are serving.
 Open enrollment helps make all this possible.

-What about Medicare?
-Yes there is open enrollment for Medicare too.
-This year, Annual Enrollment Period is from Oct.
+Medicare has its own enrollment period.
+This year, annual enrollment is Oct.
 15 to Dec.
-7. There are quite a few special details involved with Medicare enrollment periods.
-There are different date ranges for the different plans (Medicare Part A and Part B, Medicare Advantage Plans (Part C), and Medicare Prescription Drug Plans (Part D).
-Some date ranges are for people who are just getting Medicare.
-Some apply only to people who already have it.
-Some dates relate to when you turn 65.
-Some opportunities are once a year.
-You can get all the details at BCBSNM.com if you or someone you care about is turning age 65 soon.
+7. In addition, there are different enrollment dates for all the different parts (Medicare Part A and Part B), Medicare Advantage Plans (Part C), and Medicare Prescription Drug Plans (Part D).
+Some dates apply to people who are new to Medicare.
+Others are for people who already have it.
+Some dates are tied to the date you turn 65.
+Some enrollment periods are annual.
+You can find all the details at bcbsnm.com/medicare.

-Help Us Help You Get ReadyMake sure you get or keep the health insurance that works best for you.
+Be sure you get and keep the health insurance that works best for you.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.